collibra/import-api-examples/import-api-tutorial/README.md

 - [Demo5_SynchronizeBatch2.json](src/main/resources/Demo5_SynchronizeBatch2.json) - Batch2 resources for Synchronization
   Refresh.
 Contains 2 assets.

+<a name="project-environment-variables"></a>

-## Project configuration
+## Project Environment Variables

-The configuration properties are located in the [**config.properties**](../import-api-java-client/src/main/resources/config.properties) file.
-The following properties are required to execute the classes in this module:
+The following variables are required to execute the classes in this module:

-- collibra.url
+- DGC_URL
-- collibra.username
+- DGC_USERNAME
-- collibra.password
+- DGC_PASSWORD

 ## Collibra developer terms